 “By offering defiled food on my altar.

 “But you ask, ‘How have we defiled you?’

 “By saying that the LORD’S table is contemptible.
 When you offer blind animals for sacrifice, is that not wrong?
 When you sacrifice lame or diseased animals, is that not wrong?
 Try offering them to your governor!
 Would he be pleased with you?
 Would he accept you?” says the LORD Almighty.

-In this passage the charge is that they have failed to show respect and honor to God, showing contempt for his name.
-A person’s name represented that person.
+In this passage, the charge is that they have failed to show respect and honor to God, showing contempt for his name.
+A person’s name represents that person.
 So showing contempt for God’s name was the same as showing contempt for the Lord.
 And the people rejected that charge, thinking that they were honoring him.

 Giving Our Best

 But God made clear that when they offered on the altar a gift that was less than their best, they showed contempt for him.
 It seems that what they were offering to God was the dregs of their flocks, the sick and crippled animals, the weakest and poorest that they had.
 Offerings that no human ruler would find acceptable.
 But they thought that it would fulfill their obligation to God.